englandrc/IndonesiaCrosswalk/README.md

 # IndonesiaCrosswalk
 Code to extract and compile openly available location code history and correspondence.

-Data downloaded from https://sig.bps.go.id/bridging-kode/index.
+All data is downloaded from the website of BPS (*Badan Pusat Statistik*, the statistics bureau), at https://sig.bps.go.id/bridging-kode/index.
 Consists of two sets of files:

 ## 1. Historical Crosswalk
 These files track administrative subdivisions in Indonesia throughout time.
 For provinces (*provinsi*) and districts (*kabupaten*), the earliest available data point is from the 1961 Census, whereas for lower level subdivisions the earliest available data is from the 2010 Census.